 Council provides a wide range of services to the community, often for a fee or charge.
 The nature of these fees and charges generally depends on whether they relate to statutory or discretionary services.
 As an example, fees connected with a statutory planning service are set by State Government statute and are commonly known as statutory fees.
 In these cases, Council usually has no control over service pricing.
-However, for some services, Council can set a fee or charge and will set that fee based on the principles outlined in the Plan.
-These are considered discretionary fees.
+However, for discretionary services, Council can set a fee or charge and will set that fee based on the principles outlined in the Plan.
 As an example, fees payable for the use of child care facilities.